Conserved and non-conserved Noether currents from the quantum effective action: Space-time symmetries and extended symmetries

 Because of \eqref{eq:variationGLConnection} and \eqref{eq:variationConnection2} the general linear connection and the frame field $e_\mu^{\;a}(x)$ are only independent when contorsion and non-metricity are allowed to vary.
-In this sense one should understand a variation where $\Omega_{\mu\phantom{a}b}^{\phantom{\mu}a}$ and $e_\mu^{\phantom{\mu}a}$ are taken to be independent at an intermediate step.
-We also need to carry the metric $g_{ab}(x)$ because it is needed to construct the coordinate metric $g_{\mu\nu}(x)$ according to eq.\ \eqref{eq:metricInTermsofFrameField}.
-Also, $g_{ab}$ and its inverse may of course appear in the effective action.
+We also need to carry the metric $\hat g_{ab}(x)$ because it is needed to construct the coordinate metric $g_{\mu\nu}(x)$ according to eq.\ \eqref{eq:metricInTermsofFrameField}.
+Also, $\hat g_{ab}$ and its inverse may of course appear in the effective action.